marco-vrinssen/BentoUX-Classic/README.md

 # Classic Bento UX

-## Addon for World of Warcraft Classic with extensive, resource-efficient improvements to the user experience.
+## Addon for World of Warcraft Classic with extensive, resource-efficient improvements to the user interface and experience.

 ## Features